voroshkov/Chorus-RF-Laptimer/README.md

 <img src="docs/img/Chorus_device.png" alt="Chorus device" height="400"/>

-<a name="new-features"></a>
+<a name="features"></a>
-## NEW Features!
+## Features
+- No additional equipment besides 5.8GHz Video Transmitter required on a drone.
+- Measure lap times with 1ms resolution.
+- Android application for controlling the device via Bluetooth.
+- 5V * 250 mA power consumption (per device)
+- Low cost (around $16 per device, excluding power supply), compared to similar solutions available on market.
 - Can be tuned to any RF band/channel
 - Monitors several frequencies simultaneously (corresponding to a number of devices)
 - Expandable: make one Solo device and track your solo flight times; make more devices, connect them into a Chorus and compete with teammates
 - Automatic detection of a number of Solo devices in a Chorus
 - Spoken notifications, including lap results

-<a name="features-legacy-from-a-solo-laptimer-project"></a>
-## Features (legacy from a Solo-Laptimer project)
-- No additional equipment besides 5.8GHz Video Transmitter required on a drone.
-- Measure lap times with 1ms resolution (in theory; need to perform live tests).
-- Android application for controlling the device via Bluetooth.
+- Battery monitoring and spoken notifications of low battery
 - Compatible with [EasyRaceLapTimer](https://github.com/polyvision/EasyRaceLapTimer) software v.0.6 (can act as simple VTx sensor but still needs to be preliminarily set up via Bluetooth).
-- 5V * 250 mA power consumption (per device)
-- Low cost (around $16 per device, excluding power supply), compared to similar solutions available on market.

 <a name="limitations"></a>
 ## Limitations